apple/foundationdb/bindings/java/src/README.md

 1. Tag all tests that require multiple clients with `@Tag("MultiClient")`
 2. Ensure that your tests have the `MultiClientHelper` extension present, and Registered as an extension
-3. Ensure that your test class is in the the JAVA_INTEGRATION_TESTS list in `test.cmake`
+3. Ensure that your test class is in the JAVA_INTEGRATION_TESTS list in `test.cmake`

 ( see `BasicMultiClientIntegrationTest` for a good reference example)